 - Aim for good.
 Process maps do not need to be perfect, only usable.

 - Fully map your processes before improving your processes.
-Understand the ins-and-outs of your “as-is” process before implementing changes.
+Understand the ins and outs of your “as-is” process before implementing changes.